Hamna-Sajid/event-management-system/docs/api/components.md

 This component provides the main navigation header with:
 - IEMS logo with brand colors
 - Search button (desktop only)
-- Login button with navigation
+- Login/Sign Up buttons for guests
-- Sign Up button with navigation
+- Profile menu for authenticated users
 - Sticky positioning at top of viewport
 - Backdrop blur effect with semi-transparent background
 Features: